Kenyan LGBTQ activist's body found in metal box

 Associated Press

-NAIROBI, Kenya (AP) — Police in Kenya are investigating the death of an LGBTQ activist whose body was found stuffed in a metal box.
+NAIROBI, Kenya (AP) — Kenyan police were investigating the death of an LGBTQ activist whose body was found stuffed in a metal box, as human rights groups on Friday decried the killing.

 Police say a motorcycle taxi operator reported seeing the box being dumped by a vehicle with no license plates.